 Do you offer a payment plan?

 We offer a payment plan option that divides the total camp tuition into two installments.
 The first half of the payment is due upon registration.
-The second half of the payment is due by May 1, 2019.
-You must call the Education Hotline at 202-547-5688 to utilize this payment plan.
+The second half of the payment is due by May 1, 2020.
+You must call the Engagement and Education Hotline at 202-547-5688 to utilize this payment plan.

-What measures are in place to ensure the safety of my child?
+What measures are in place to ensure the safety of my student?

-Your child’s safety is our first priority.
-All of our camp Teaching Artists and interns are trained and certified in First Aid and CPR.
+Your student’s safety is our priority.
+Our Teaching Artists and interns are trained and certified in First Aid and CPR.
 All STC locations have procedures in place in case of an emergency and parents and guardians will be contacted immediately.
-As Camp Shakespeare is a performance intensive, students stay indoors for the duration of the camp day except when departing their rehearsal room at lunch.
+Students stay indoors for the duration of the camp day except when departing their rehearsal room at lunch.

 What is your lunch policy?

-All Poppets, Groundlings, and Young Players must stay on site for lunch.
-Parents must provide non-perishable lunch food and snacks.
-Poppets, Groundlings, and Young Players have thirty minutes for lunch and ample time for snack breaks throughout the day.
-Students in King’s Company and Advanced Camp will not be supervised during the hour lunch break.
-Students in King’s Company and Advanced Camp may leave for lunch, but students are also welcome to remain onsite with a lunch from home.
+All Poppets, Groundlings and Young Players must stay on site for lunch.
+Parents and guardians must provide non-perishable lunch food and snacks.
+Poppets, Groundlings and Young Players have thirty minutes for lunch and ample time for snack breaks throughout the day.
+King’s Company and Intensive students will not be supervised during their lunch break and may leave for lunch, but they are also welcome to remain onsite.

 Are campers allowed to have cell phones?

 Because of the distraction and disruption caused by cell phones, we ask that campers do not use cell phones during class or rehearsal.
-There are periodic breaks during the camp day where students can check messages and make calls if necessary.
-In order to avoid interruptions, we ask that if a parent needs to contact a child, they call our Education Hotline at 202.547.5688 and we will relay the message to your child.
+There are periodic breaks during the camp day when students can check messages and make calls if necessary.
+In order to avoid interruptions, we ask that if a parent or guardian needs to contact a student, they call our Engagement and Education Hotline at 202.547.5688.

 Does Camp Shakespeare arrange carpools?

-Camp Shakespeare does not arrange carpools on behalf of parents, but we are happy to send an email request for a carpool to other parents registered for your session.
+Camp Shakespeare does not arrange carpools, but we are happy to send an email request for a carpool to others registered for your session.

 Where can I find permission forms and emergency contact forms?

 Forms can be downloaded here.
-Forms must be returned to the Education Department by June 1, 2019.
+Forms must be returned to the Engagement and Education Department by June 1, 2020.
 Please be sure to fill out and return ALL THREE PAGES.
-Forms can be returned via fax at 202.547.0226, via email to Campstc@ShakespeareTheatre.org , or by mail to the address: Camp Shakespeare, 516 8th Street, SE, Washington, DC 20003-2834
+Forms can be returned via fax at 202.547.0226, via email to Campstc@ShakespeareTheatre.org , or by mail to this address: Camp Shakespeare, 516 8th Street, SE, Washington, DC 20003-2834

 When is the final performance and how many people may attend?